ExpressLRS/Docs/docs/quick-start/webui.md

     ### Information Tab
     This Tab will show the basic information about the device, including Hardware name, Firmware version, GitHub commit hash, Radio Chip, Regulatory Domain, Binding UID and any options that's been changed from the default or flashed settings.

+    The `WiFi State` row shows how the device is connected.
+In Home WiFi mode it shows `Client` and the network name.
+In Access Point mode it shows `AP mode`.
+Where the device can measure it, the row also shows the WiFi signal strength in dBm followed by a short description of the quality.

+    A weak WiFi signal makes a firmware upload slow, and can make it fail part way through.
+If the value is worse than -80dBm, move the device closer to the router, or use the Access Point instead of Home WiFi, before you use the Update Tab.

+    !!! note "Note"
+        The signal strength means different things in the two modes.
+In Home WiFi mode it is how well the device hears your router.
+In Access Point mode it is how well the device hears the one connected client, and it is not shown at all on ESP8285 devices.

     <figure markdown>
     ![Information Tab](../assets/images/webui/information.png)
     </figure>